 Verdict: Why ClickUp has the Edge

 Asana, however, is smoother to set up and better for smaller teams starting out with project management software that just want a quick way to streamline their workflows and manage simple tasks.
-This is quite different from ClickUp, which is more of a WorkOS – it's perfect for businesses that are tired of using hundreds of apps and instead want a central hub that a business's workers can use to stay in touch with each other each day.
+It has a better range of integrations and was awarded a better ease of use score.
+ClickUp is more of a WorkOS – it’s perfect for businesses that are tired of using hundreds of apps and instead want a central hub that a business’s workers can use to stay in touch with each other each day.

 If you click on, sign up to a service through, or make a purchase through the links on our site, or use our quotes tool to receive custom pricing for your business needs, we may earn a referral fee from the supplier(s) of the technology you’re interested in.
 This helps Tech.co to provide free information and reviews, and carries no additional cost to you.
 Most importantly, it doesn’t affect our editorial impartiality.
 Ratings and rankings on Tech.co cannot be bought.
 Our reviews are based on objective research analysis.
 Rare exceptions to this will be marked clearly as a ‘sponsored' table column, or explained by a full advertising disclosure on the page, in place of this one.
 Click to return to top of page